lorainelab/integrated-genome-browser/README.md

 # To build and run IGB

-1. Install JDK 21 on your computer.
+1. Install JDK 21 equipped with Java FX.
 2. Install Apache mvn, required to build IGB.
 3. Clone the [team repository](https://bitbucket.org/lorainelab/integrated-genome-browser) to your desktop.
 4. Inside the local copy, check out the branch you wish to build.
 Review branch names to identify currently released version of IGB.
 The default branch is the main development branch.